Ghana joins two international organisations to promote domestic cybersecurity development

 The National CERT (CERT-GH) at the National Cyber Security Centre (NCSC) officially joined FIRST in May 2021 after a rigorous assessment conducted by FIRST-affiliate experts.

-As a member of these international bodies, the NCSC is expected to benefit from joint capacity building programs, information sharing and technical tools to effectively detect and prevent cybersecurity incidents.
+As a member of these international bodies, the NCSC is expected to benefit from joint capacity-building programmes, information sharing and technical tools to effectively detect and prevent cybersecurity incidents.

 Ghana’s membership of the Global Forum on Cyber Expertise (GFCE) and the Forum of Incident Response and Security Teams (FIRST), is part of efforts to improve the country’s cybersecurity.
 Security Governance Initiative (SGI), a cybersecurity collaboration between the government of the United States and the government of Ghana, provided technical support and assistance for Ghana’s membership of the FIRST.